mlswg/mls-protocol/draft-barnes-mls-protocol.md

 * Removal of a member

-Before the initialization of a group, participants publish UserInitKey objects to a cache provided to the messaging service.
+Before the initialization of a group, participants publish UserInitKey objects to a cache provided by the Messaging Service.

 ~~~~~
                                                           Group